Giustizia e Libertà

 Giustizia e Libertà ([dʒuˈstittsja e lliberˈta]; lit.
 'Justice and Liberty') was an Italian anti-fascist resistance movement, active from 1929 to 1945.
-The movement was cofounded by Carlo Rosselli, Ferruccio Parri, who later became Prime Minister of Italy, and Sandro Pertini, who became President of Italy, were among the movement's leaders.
+The movement was cofounded by Carlo Rosselli, Ferruccio Parri, who later became Prime Minister of Italy, Emilio Lussu, Sandro Pertini, who became President of Italy, and other Italian anti-fascist refugees.

 The movement's members held various political beliefs but shared a belief in active, effective opposition to fascism, compared to the older Italian anti-fascist parties.
 Giustizia e Libertà also made the international community aware of the realities of fascism in Italy, thanks to the work of Gaetano Salvemini.

 Italian anti-fascist organization (1929–1940)

 Foundation

 The anti-fascist organisation Giustizia e Libertà was established in 1929 by the Italian refugees Riccardo Bauer, Carlo Rosselli, Emilio Lussu, Alberto Tarchiani, and Ernesto Rossi.
 They had been imprisoned on Lipari and escaped together on 27 July 1929.
 Once they reached Paris in August, they began to organise resistance against Italian Fascism, forming clandestine groups in Italy and setting up an intense propaganda campaign, publishing under Lussu's maxim: "Insorgere!
 Risorgere!"
 (Rebel!
 Revive!).

 Carlo Levi was named a director of the Italian branch along with Leone Ginzburg, a Russian Jew from Odessa who had emigrated with his parents to Turin.
 The group's logo, a flame placed between a G and L was designed by Gioacchino Dolci, another exile that had escaped from Lipari.
 The group's members included the exiles Raffaele Rossetti, Alberto Cianca, Vincenzo Nitti, and Francesco Fausto.